Probing baryogenesis with gravitational waves

 In this case, we can rotate our field basis and define fields in the radial direction (along the background motion) $\phi_\parallel$ and perpendicular to it (orthogonal direction) as $\phi_\perp$.
 By construction, $\bar \phi_\perp=0$, and the fluctuation equations for $\phi_\parallel$ and $\phi_\perp$ decouple, namely,

 where $q_{\parallel,\perp}=\{3,1\}$.
-As the background field oscillates quasi-periodically around the origin, fluctuations can be exponentially amplified for certain ranges of wavenumbers.
-Through the exponential amplification, the occupation number of these modes grows rapidly, and they can thus be treated classically \cite{Polarski:1992dq, Kofman1997}.
-This phenomenon is referred to as ``preheating" \cite{Greene:1997fu} in the context of primordial particle production following inflation, while it also can occur for oscillating spectator scalar fields in general (see, for instance, our related work \cite{Cui:2023fbg}).
+Quasiperiodic background-field oscillations can exponentially amplify fluctuations within certain wave-number ranges.
+This rapid growth of mode occupation numbers allows these modes to be treated classically \cite{Polarski:1992dq, Kofman:1997yn}.
+This phenomenon, originally studied for exponential particle production (``preheating") after inflation~\cite{Greene:1997fu}, can also occur for any oscillating scalar (see, for instance, \cite{Cui:2023fbg}).